teliosdev/excom/README.md

 # excom [![Build Status](https://travis-ci.org/redjazz96/excom.png?branch=master)](https://travis-ci.org/redjazz96/excom)

 An alternative to current chat implementations.

 ## Compiling

 Before the project can be compiled, the `configure` script must be run.
 It generates a header file that is used by the project.

+The project uses [libtoml](https://github.com/ajwans/libtoml), which is under the 3 clause BSD license.

 This project uses make.
 Sorry, I'm comfortable with `make`, and I know how to use it.
 However, building excom without make shouldn't